owlbarn/tutorial/book/core-opt/README.md

 ### Ndarray Operations

 N-dimensional array (ndarray) is the core data type of a numerical library.
+As we have seen in the previous chapter

+The internals about ndarray:

 An ndarray is a container of items of the same type.
 It consists of a contiguous block of memory, combined with an indexing scheme that maps N integers into the location of an item in the block.
 A stride indexing scheme can then be applied on this block of memory to access elements.